-- (c) Assuming that compensation is paid at the end of each month, the present value at the valuation date of the payroll for the year following the valuation date is equal to the estimated payroll in (b) multiplied by .9570, based upon anthe assumed investment return rate of 8.5%.
+- of 8.5%.
 If a different assumed rate of return is used in the valuation, the factor shall be adjusted using that rate of return. - (d) The Present Value of Future Payrolls must be calculated by multiplying the present value of payroll for the year following the valuation date (c, above) by a factor representing the present value of an annuity payable at the beginning of each year during the amortization period at the effective interest rate.
 The effective interest rate is (one plus the assumed pre-retirement interest rate) divided by (one plus the payroll growth rate) minus one.
-For example if the assumed pre-retirement interest is 8.5%, the payroll growth assumption is 5.0% and the Amortization Period is 25 years, the factor is 17.343. - (e) The additional annual contribution rate must be calculated by dividing the UAAL as of the valuation date by the Present Value of Future Payrolls determined in (a) through (d), above. - (3) For the MERF division of the Public Employee Retirement Association, the additional annual contribution required to retire the Unfunded Actuarial Accrued Liability shall be calculated as a level dollar amount.
+For example if the assumed pre-retirement interest is 8.5%, the payroll growth assumption is 5.0% and the Amortization Period is 25 years, the factor is 17.343. - (e) The additional annual contribution rate must be calculated by dividing the UAAL as of the valuation date by the Present Value of Future Payrolls determined in (a) through (d), above. - (3) For the MERF division of the Public Employee Retirement Association, and the Elective State Officers Plan, the additional annual contribution required to retire the Unfunded Actuarial Accrued Liability shall be calculated as a level dollar amount.
+If the statutes require the Legislators Plan contribution to be determined on a level percent of payroll basis, the Actuary will be required to determine the contribution rate on both a level dollar and a level percent of payroll basis.
 The details of that calculation follow: - (a) Assuming that contributions are made at the end of each month, the present value at the valuation date of \$1.00 paid in equal monthly payments during the year following the valuation date must be calculated using the assumed investment return rate.

-- (b) The present value of future monthly contributions must be calculated by multiplying the present value of \$1.00 for the year following the valuation date (a, above) by a factor representing the present value of an annuity payable at the beginning of each year during the amortization period at the effective annual assumed rate of return. - (c) The UAAL annual contribution must be calculated by dividing the UAAL as of the valuation date by the present value of future monthly contributions determined in (b), above. - (d) The additional annual contribution rate is the amount calculated in (c) expressed as a percentage of the Projected Annual Payroll.

-For MERF, the additional annual contribution rate must be calculated as follows:
+- (b) The present value of future monthly contributions must be calculated by multiplying the present value of \$1.00 for the year following the valuation date (a, above) by a factor representing the present value of an annuity payable at the beginning of each year during the amortization period at the effective annual assumed rate of return. - (c) The UAAL annual contribution must be calculated by dividing the UAAL as of the valuation date by the present value of future monthly contributions determined in (b), above. - (d) The additional annual contribution rate is the amount calculated in(c) expressed as a percentage of the Projected Annual Payroll. - (4) Amortization Period The amortization period at any valuation date is the period from the valuation date to the Amortization Date. - (5) Amortization Date The amortization date is the valuation date in the future calendar year that is determined under Minnesota Statutes, Section 356.215, Subdivision 114g.
+For example, suppose a plan has a July 1 valuation date.
+Suppose further that for the valuation as of July 1, 1992 it is determined under Minnesota Statutes, Section 356.215, Subdivision 114g that amortization shall be complete in 2022.
+The resulting Amortization Date is July 1, 2022.
+For plans other than PERA's general employees plan including the MERF division of PERA, if there are changes in assumptions, methods, or plan provisions that increase the unfunded liability in the fund, the established date for full funding must be determined using the procedure described in Minnesota Statute Section 356.215 Subdivision.
+11.